NSW unveils $2.3b coronavirus package

 Health Minister Brad Hazzard says the state is on track to experience a “substantial exponential increase” in coronavirus infections.

+“Of immediate benefit will be the deferral of payroll tax payments for three months for businesses with a payroll of under $10 million and the extension of the payroll tax threshold to $1 million from July 1, which was a specific request of Business NSW,” chief executive Stephen Cartwright said in a statement.

+“These are unprecedented times and we all understand the need for drastic support measures to safeguard our business and broader community.”

-The number of confirmed cased of COVID-19 in NSW almost doubled over the weekend to reach 171 on Monday.
+The number of confirmed cased of COVID-19 in NSW almost doubled over the weekend and on Tuesday morning reached 210.

 There are now more than 300 coronavirus cases across Australia.